Web Crawling Webinar for Tech Teams

-User Agent in Axios: How to Change It
+Set User Agent in Axios: Step-by-Step Guide

 Have you ever gotten blocked while web scraping with Axios?
 Chances are the target site identified you as a bot because of your User Agent.
 The UA is a string of data your browser sends to the website's server, indicating information such as the browser and operating system you're using.

-You need to change the User Agent in Axios to avoid detection and access the information you want, and we'll explore how to do that in this tutorial.
+You need to change the User-Agent in Axios to avoid detection and access the information you want, and we'll explore how to do that in this tutorial.

 Let's get started!

-What Is the User Agent in Axios
+What Is Axios User Agent?

 The User Agent is an essential fingerprint for a server to identify clients and deliver the appropriate content (e.g., display a mobile version of a page for mobile browsers).
 Every HTTP request includes it as part of its headers.